jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-11-16-understanding_acls_linux.md

 ## What is setfacl?

 The `setfacl` command is used to modify the ACLs of files and directories.
-With setfacl, you can add, modify, or remove specific user or group permissions without affecting the standard owner-group-other permission scheme.
+With setfacl, you can add, modify, or remove specific users or group permissions without affecting the standard owner-group-other permission scheme.

 <br>